 9. Photography website

 When you’re just starting out as a photographer, it’s crucial that you create a photography portfolio that best showcases your work.
 Your site will need to feature high-resolution images that load quickly and are fun to scroll through.
 Your work should be the star, so flashy graphic design isn’t necessary and might even be distracting.
 These photography portfolio templates will give you an idea of what works well.
+A photography site where you also offer images for sale, can be a great way to generate passive income from photos you've already taken.

 View facunruiz for a beautiful example of a photography website.